 - a.
 Regulatory, recognition of academic programs, and accreditations from government, and self-regulating private accreditation organizations. - Accreditations.
-The schools are governed and regulated by the Commission on Higher Education ("CHED") and by the Department of Education ("DepEd"), depending on the program offerings.
+The schools are governed and regulated by the CHED and by the Department of Education ("DepEd"), depending on the program offerings.
 In addition, MESI and MCL are also accredited by PACUCOA.
 MESI is also accredited by the ABET; MESI and MCL are both accredited by PTC-ACBET and PICAB.
 APEC has a MOA with DepEd which allows the company to operate schools without owning the premises.
 There is a pending Revised DepEd Manual which will formalize this exception.